Welcome to the new website of the Embassy of Hungary in the Philippines.

 I am proud to welcome you among the readers of the Official Website of the Embassy of Hungary in the Philippines.
 Your kind interest encourages us to provide a constant stream of up to date and useful information about our activities.

-The Philippines shares many core values with Hungary – our predominantly Christian culture and democratic institutions bring us naturally close.
+The Philippines shares many core values with Hungary – our predominantly Christian culture and democratic institutions bring us naturally close, the diplomatic relations of the two countries date back to 1973.
 But it is also the growing economic clout and large market of the Philippines that put a huge emphasis on our trade and investment relations, a primary point of focus for the reopening Embassy.

 This Embassy aims to follow the three-pillar approach of Hungarian foreign policy, emphasizing economic and cultural diplomacy besides the traditional political sphere of diplomatic relations.
 Our Stipendium Hungaricum scholarship programme provides full term higher education scholarships to 35 Filipino students each year, while Hungarian students are also encouraged to discover educational opportunities in the Philippines.
 It is our firm belief that through our efforts in educational and cultural cooperation, we will be able to bridge the large geographic distance between our two nations in people to people contacts.

-A great friend of Hungary, our honorary consul-general, Mr. Alfonso Yuchengco III. has been instrumental in assisting Hungarians in the Philippines since 1999.
 The chancery and consulate of the Embassy of Hungary was officially opened by H.E.
 Mr. Péter Szijjártó, Minister of Foreign Affairs and Trade of Hungary on 28 March, 2017.
-Our diplomats, Deputy Head of Mission Mr. Dávid Ambrus, Consul Balázs Rátkai, Head of Administration Mr. István Szigeti and myself are endeavoring to rebuild the presence of Hungary in the Philippines – both literally and figuratively – through increasing awareness about our country, the mutually advantageous ways of cooperation and representing the values and interests Hungary.
+Our diplomats, Deputy Head of Mission Mr. Dávid Ambrus, Consul Balázs Rátkai, Head of Commercial Section Mr. Gábor Lehőcz, Head of Administration Mr. Gergely Bobák, Secretariat Head Edit Rátkai and myself are endeavoring to rebuild the presence of Hungary in the Philippines – both literally and figuratively – through increasing awareness about our country, the mutually advantageous ways of cooperation and representing the values and interests Hungary.

 While thanking you for your kind attention, allow me to ask for your feedback, advice or opinions as a means of contributing to the betterment of our services through this website.